Jose Advincula: Archbishop of Manila (2021–present)

 On December 8, 2021, the Feast of the Immaculate Conception, Advincula received the pallium as metropolitan archbishop of the ecclesiastical province of Manila from Pope Francis, through Archbishop Brown.

 On December 11, 2021, Advincula made his solemn profession as a professed member of the Priestly Fraternities of St. Dominic, a society of apostolic life under the Order of Preachers.
-Making his solemn profession to the prior provincial of the order in the Philippines, Filemon dela Cruz, Advincula received the white religious habit of the order.

-On April 30, 2022, Advincula was installed Cardinal Priest of Parrocchia San Vigilio in Rome, Italy.
+On April 30, 2022, Advincula was installed cardinal priest of Parrocchia San Vigilio in Rome, Italy.
 On July 13, 2022, Pope Francis named him a member of the Dicastery for Bishops.

-On June 3, 2023, Advincula received his honorary doctorate degree in applied theology from De La Salle University.
+On June 3, 2023, Advincula received an honorary doctorate degree from De La Salle University.

-Advincula was chosen by the Catholic Bishops Conference of the Philippines to be one of the delegates of the Philippines to the Universal Phase of the Synod on Synodality, which took place at the Vatican on October 2023 and October 2024.
+Advincula was chosen by the Catholic Bishops Conference of the Philippines to be one of the delegates of the Philippines to the Universal Phase of the Synod on Synodality, which took place at the Vatican in October 2023 and October 2024.
 He was joined by CBCP President Bishop Pablo Virgilio David, and CBCP Vice President Bishop Mylo Hubert Vergara.
-Other Filipinos present at the Synod on Synodality were Cardinal Luis Antonio Tagle, by virtue of his office as Pro-Prefect of the Dicastery for Evangelization; and Dr. Estela Padilla, a Filipino lay theologian nominated by Pope Francis to join the Synod.
+Other Filipinos present at the Synod on Synodality were Cardinal Luis Antonio Tagle, by virtue of his office as Pro-Prefect of the Dicastery for Evangelization; and Estela Padilla, a Filipino lay theologian nominated by Pope Francis to join the Synod.

 Advincula participated as a cardinal elector in the 2025 conclave that elected Pope Leo XIV.
 He was one of the three cardinal electors from the Philippines, alongside Luis Antonio Tagle and Pablo Virgilio David.

-Advincula is the Grand Prior of the Philippines Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.
+Advincula is the grand prior of the Philippines Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

+In April 2026, amidst the Philippine energy crisis, Advincula advocated the recycling of used cooking oil as a biodiesel alternative.

-Political involvement
+Political and civic involvement

-Following the passage of the Absolute Divorce Bill in May 2024, Advincula viewed the bill as a challenge for the Catholic Church in its ministry on the importance of the Sacrament of Matrimony.
+Following the passage of the Absolute Divorce Bill in May 2024, Advincula viewed the bill as a challenge for the Catholic Church in its ministry on the importance of the sacrament of matrimony.
 He added that the law is "not a magic pill that can solve marital problems".

 Events in the Philippines under President Bongbong Marcos forced Advincula to become involved in politics.
 He appealed for prayer, sobriety, humility, forgiveness, reconciliation and statesmanship amid the Marcos–Duterte feud resulting in the rising contentious politics.

-In September 2025, in the wake of the flood control projects controversy, Advincula, in a pastoral letter, denounced the continued corruption in the government, describing it as "one of the vilest scams in the history of our nation."
-The pastoral letter's release coincided with the Feast of Our Lady of Sorrows.
+In September 2025, in the wake of the flood control projects scandal, Advincula, in a pastoral letter, denounced corruption in the government as "one of the vilest scams in the history of our nation."

+Following a series of violence in Philippine schools and the recent Ateneo de Zamboanga University shooting, Advincula urged schools, communities, and families to listen to the silent struggles of young people and called for safe spaces where they can seek help without the fear of being judged.